 What is the source of this difference?
 In addition to size, there are several other factors that make this corpus challenging.
 First, it covers all of the New York Times for 1999, not just politics.
 Continuous parameters and metaphors are used in sports, entertainment, and many other aspects of life, so filtering down to political arguments is tricky.
-Second, our previous corpus was explanatory text, designed for learners new to the domains being introduced.
+Second, our previous corpus was explanatory text, designed for learners.
 By contrast, newspaper readers are assumed to have a broad background already.
-One of the questions we are exploring in our current round of analyses is whether or not the differences in quantity references we are finding come from being explanatory versus non-explanatory texts, or does it come from being political versus physical texts?
-(We hope to have some answers by the time the final version of this paper would be due, assuming it is accepted for the workshop.)